Optimal Care Pathways

 As Victoria’s cancer services improvement network, the Integrated Cancer Services (ICS) work with partner health services to address variations against the OCPs and improve the outcomes for patients.

-The optimal care pathways are endorsed by Cancer Australia, the National Cancer Expert Reference Group (a committee that reports to the Australian Health Ministers Advisory Committee and, through this committee, to the Council of Australian Governments Health Council) and all states and territories.
+The optimal care pathways are endorsed by Cancer Australia, the former National Cancer Expert Reference Group (a committee that reported to the former Australian Health Ministers Advisory Committee and, through this committee, to the former Council of Australian Governments Health Council) and all states and territories.

 Optimal Care Pathways